 Students in the program begin as accomplished teachers, teacher leaders, principals, superintendents, higher education professionals, or leaders in other educational contexts working to implement change in their local place of practice.
 Graduates commit to continued systematic study of their practice and sustained innovation and leadership to make a positive difference over time.

-The focus of the 60-credit program is research in action, which allows students to conduct multiple cycles of inquiry throughout the program.
+Students entering with a master's degree in a related field may be granted up to 30 credit hours toward the 90 credit hours required for this program.
+The focus of the program is research in action, which allows students to conduct multiple cycles of inquiry throughout the program.
 Coursework combines a professional and research core that deepens students’ abilities to think reflectively and critically about problems of practice in one of the following contexts:

 - PreKindergarten-Grade 12 (PK-12) Change Leadership